Ruth Arnon: Biography

 Ruth Rosenberg (later Arnon) was born in Tel Aviv, the youngest of three children.
 Her father, Alexander Rosenberg, moved with the family to Toulouse to pursue degrees in electrical engineering and mathematics.
 Upon their return to Israel, he worked for the Israel Electric Corporation.
-Arnon says her interest in science was inspired by her father.
+Arnon says her desire to study was inspired by her father.
 She attended Herzliya Hebrew Gymnasium and knew she wanted to be a medical researcher by the age of 15.
-She studied chemistry at the Hebrew University of Jerusalem before joining the Israel Defense Forces's Atuda academic study program.
-Arnon earned her M.Sc. degree in 1955 and served for two years as an officer in the IDF.
+She studied chemistry at the Hebrew University of Jerusalem, earning her M.Sc. degree in 1955 and served in the IDF.
 During her time in the military, she married Uriel Arnon, an engineer at the Technion in Haifa.
 They have two children: Michal (b.
 1957) and Yoram (b.
 1961).

 Scientific career

+In 1957, Arnon began to work on her doctorate under Michael Sela.
 Arnon joined the Weizmann Institute of Science in 1960.
-Upon joining the Institute Arnon began to work on her doctorate under Michael Sela.
 She has focused most of her life on the field of immunology.
 While at Weizmann, Arnon served as the Head of the Department of Chemical Immunology (1975–1978), as the Dean of the Faculty of Biology (1985–1988), Director of the MacArthur Center for Parasitology (1984–1994), Vice President for International Scientific Relations (1995–1997), and as Vice President of the institute (1988–1992).
-In addition, Professor Arnon served as the Director of the institute's MacArthur Center for Molecular Biology of Tropical Diseases from 1958 to 1994.
+In addition, Professor Arnon served as the Director of the institute's MacArthur Center for Molecular Biology of Tropical Diseases from 1985 to 1994.
 Much of Arnon's work has been in the development of vaccinations and cancer research.
 One of her largest contributions to science was working alongside Professor Michael Sela to develop a drug for multiple sclerosis called Copaxone.
-The development of Copaxone began with their successful synthesis of the first synthetic antigen.
 They, along with Devorah Tietelbaum who was at the time a doctoral student, discovered that a material synthetically produced in the lab could suppress a disease found in animals that is a model for multiple sclerosis.
 After thirty years of research Copaxone was approved for medical use.

 Arnon served as the Chairperson of the Sciences division of the Israel Academy of Sciences from 1995 to 2001.
 She later was elected as President of the Israel Academy.
 She is also a member of the EMBO, the European Molecular Biology Organization.
 Arnon served as Secretary-General of the International Union of Immunological Sciences, the President of the European Federation of Immunological Societies, and is also a member of the European Union Research Advisory Board.

 Arnon has published more than four hundred articles in biochemistry and immunology.

 She was a visiting professor at the Rockefeller Institute (New York), University of Washington (Seattle), University of California (Los Angeles), Pasteur Institute (Paris), Walter and Elise Hall Institute (Melbourne), Imperial Cancer Research Fund (London), and the Curie Institute (Paris).